anablock/git/README.md

 * sfdx force:auth:jwt:grant --clientid $HUB_CONSUMER_KEY --jwtkeyfile file.key --username  -r $SALESFORCE_DOMAIN

-##
+## Git URLs
 The native transport (i.e. git:// URL) does no authentication and should be used with caution on unsecured networks.

 The following syntaxes may be used with them:
        o   ssh://[user@]host.xz[:port]/path/to/repo.git/
        o   git://host.xz[:port]/path/to/repo.git/
        o   http[s]://host.xz[:port]/path/to/repo.git/
        o   ftp[s]://host.xz[:port]/path/to/repo.git/

 An alternative scp-like syntax may also be used with the ssh protocol:
        o   [user@]host.xz:path/to/repo.git/

        This syntax is only recognized if there are no slashes before the first colon.
 This helps differentiate a